What is Horizontal Analysis?

 To illustrate, consider an investor who wishes to determine Company ABC’s performance over the past year before investing.
 Assume that ABC reported a net income of $15 million in the base year, and total earnings of $65 million were retained.
 The company reported a net income of $25 million and retained total earnings of $67 million in the current year.

-From the example above, Company ABC increased its net income and retained earnings over year by $10 million and $2 million, respectively.
+From the example above, Company ABC increased its net income and retained earnings over the year by $10 million and $2 million, respectively.
 Therefore, the company’s net income grew by:

 [($15 million – $10 million) / $10 million] x 100 = 50%